open-telemetry/opentelemetry-specification/specification/trace/api.md

 During the `Span` creation user MUST have the ability to record links to other `Span`s.
 Linked `Span`s can be from the same or a different trace.
-See [Links description](../overview.md#links-between-spans).

-`Link`s cannot be added after Span creation.
+See [Links description](../overview.md#links-between-spans). `Link`s cannot be added after Span creation.

-A `Link` is defined by the following properties:
+A `Link` is semantically defined by the following properties:

 - `SpanContext` of the `Span` to link to.
 - Zero or more `Attribute`s as defined [here](../common/common.md#attributes).

-The `Link` SHOULD be an immutable type.

 The Span creation API MUST provide: